knight-dev/GenEpiLAC2025/course_modules_2025/Sequencing&QC/Sequencing&QC.md

 Once the upload is complete, click on the "Comparison" tab located on the left-hand side of the screen.

-You can decide how to visualize the results clicking on the diffent tabs "Reads", "%", "Any Rank", "Domain", etc. Additionally, by clicking on a specific sample, the visualisation will update to reflect the taxonomic composition of that sample.
+You can decide how to visualise the results clicking on the different tabs "Reads", "%", "Any Rank", "Domain", etc. Additionally, by clicking on a specific sample, the visualisation will update to reflect the taxonomic composition of that sample.

 ## [Wrap up questions](#Wrap-up-questions)